Salem Radio Network News Friday, October 10, 2025

 Walkinshaw previously served as Connolly’s chief of staff for more than a decade and had received the representative’s endorsement before his passing.
 He bested nine other candidates for the Democratic nomination in June.

-If elected, Walkinshaw vowed to fight attacks made by the White House, particularly against federal workers.
+On the trail, Walkinshaw vowed to fight attacks made by the White House, particularly against federal workers.

 “Our community needs a member of Congress committed to fighting anyone who attacks our community and someone with a record of delivering results,” Walkinshaw said at a July debate.